Yup'ik: Christianity

 Yupi'k in western and southwestern Alaska have had a long Christian history, in part from Russian Orthodox, Catholic, and Moravian influence.
 The arrival of missionaries dramatically altered life along the Bering Sea coast.
-Yup'ik beliefs and lifestyles have changed considerably since the arrival of Westerners during the 19th century.
+Yupʼik beliefs and lifestyles have changed considerably since the arrival of Westerners during the 19th century.

-The first Native Americans to become Russian Orthodox Church (later Orthodox Church in America) were the Aleuts (Unangan) living in contact with Russian fur traders (promyshlennikis) in the mid 18th century.
-Saint Jacob (or Iakov) Netsvetov, a Russian-Alaskan creole (his father was Russian from Tobolsk, and his mother was an Aleut from Atka Island) who became a priest of the Orthodox Church (he is the first Alaska Native Orthodox priest in Alaska) and continued the missionary work of St. Innocent among his and other Alaskan Native people.
+The first Native Americans to become Russian Orthodox were the Aleuts (Unangan) living in contact with Russian fur traders (promyshlennikis) in the mid 18th century.
+Saint Jacob (or Iakov) Netsvetov, a Russian-Alaskan creole (his father was Russian from Tobolsk, and his mother was an Aleut from Atka Island) who became a priest of the Orthodox Church, being the first Alaska Native Orthodox priest in Alaska, and continued the missionary work of St. Innocent among his and other Alaskan Native people.
 He moved to the Russian Mission (Iqugmiut) on the Yukon River in 1844 and served there until 1863.
-Netsvetov invented an alphabet and translated church materials and several Bible texts into Yup'ik and kept daily journals.
+Netsvetov invented an alphabet and translated church materials and several Bible texts into Yupʼik and kept daily journals.

-Orthodox hegemony in Yup'ik territory was challenged in the late 1880s by Moravian and Catholic missions.
+The Russian Orthodox presence in Yupʼik territory was challenged in the late 1880s by Moravian and Catholic missions.
+Eventually, the Russian Orthodox missions in Alaska consolidated into a whole Diocese of Alaska, a part of the larger Orthodox Church in America which was formed from the original Russian Orthodox dioceses in North America.

-The Moravian Church is the oldest Protestant denomination and is organized into four provinces in North America: Northern, Southern, Alaska, and Labrador.
+The Moravian Church is the oldest Protestant denomination in Alaska, and is organized into four provinces in North America: Northern, Southern, Alaska, and Labrador.
 The Moravian mission was first founded at Bethel, along the Kuskokwim River in 1885.
-The mission and reindeer station Bethel (Mamterilleq literally "site of many caches") was first established by Moravian missionaries near or at the small Yup'ik village called Mumtrelega (Mamterilleq literally "site of many caches") or Mumtreklogamute or Mumtrekhlagamute (Mamterillermiut literally "people of Mamterilleq").
+The mission and reindeer station Bethel (Mamterilleq literally "site of many caches") was first established by Moravian missionaries near or at the small Yupʼik village called Mumtrelega (Mamterilleq literally "site of many caches") or Mumtreklogamute or Mumtrekhlagamute (Mamterillermiut literally "people of Mamterilleq").
 In 1885, the Moravian Church established a mission in Bethel, under the leadership of the Kilbucks and John's friend and classmate William H. Weinland (1861–1930) and his wife with carpenter Hans Torgersen.
 John Henry Kilbuck (1861–1922) and his wife, Edith Margaret Romig (1865–1933), were Moravian missionaries in southwestern Alaska in the late 19th and early 20th centuries.
 John H. Kilbuck was the first Lenape to be ordained as a Moravian minister.
-They served the Yup'ik, used their language in the Moravian Church in their area, and supported the development of a writing system for Yup'ik.
+They served the Yupʼik, used their language in the Moravian Church in their area, and supported the development of a writing system for Yupʼik.
 Joseph H. Romig (1872–1951) was a frontier physician and Moravian Church missionary and Edith Margaret's brother, who served as Mayor of Anchorage, Alaska, from 1937 to 1938.
-Although the resemblances between Yup'ik and Moravian ideology and action may have aided the initial presentation of Christianity, they also masked profound differences in expectation.
+Although the resemblances between Yupʼik and Moravian ideology and action may have aided the initial presentation of Christianity, they also masked profound differences in expectation.